About the Wireless Network

 The wireless network is accessible in and around all academic buildings and residence halls, as well as many "greenspaces" such as the Sunken Garden, Yates Field, and Barksdale Field.

-There are actually two networks to which you may connect:
+There are actually three networks to which you may connect:

 - W-M_Wireless - The traditional network, supported by all wireless computers.

 - W-M_Wireless_Encrypted - This network uses the latest encryption standards to protect your online activity.
 It requires a recent operating system, and may require you to modify your laptop settings in order to connect.

 - eduroam - Connect to a secure wireless network, even while traveling!
 Eduroam offers secure wireless service, not only at W&M, but also while visiting any other eduroam institution.